theomarshanti/DatingApp/notes-1.md

 - If we want to debug a process, we can open the Debug window (shift+cmd+D), and attach to a process from there.
 - Set a break-point somewhere.
 - Next to the Green Arrow, it will say "No Configurations".
 Go in and add a configuration to `.NET Core`.
 - You'll then be moved to `launch.json` and will have some options.
-We select `.NET:Attach to local .NET Core...`
+We select `.NET:Attach to local .NET Core Console App.`
 - This gives you a configuration called ".NET Core Attach".
 - Now in the drop-down you'll have `.NET Core Attach`
 - Start your BE server by running `dotnet run` or `dotnet watch run`
-- Then hit the green arrow and select `dotnet : DatingAPp.API.dll`
+- Then hit the green arrow and select `dotnet`/ `DatingAPp.API.dll`
 ***********

 ------------------------

 Token Authentication:

-JWT: JSON Web Tokens
+`JWT: JSON Web Tokens`
 	- Industry standard for tokens (RFC7519)
 	- Self-contained piece of data
 	- Server doesn't need to go back to DB to validate the user.
-		- Server can validate token itself w/o calling the data store.
+		- Should be able to validate token itself w/o calling the data store.
 			- Can decide for itself whether person is authenticated to use the app

 Structure of JWT: